alaingilbert/git2graph/README.md

 ![Logo](img/logo.png)

+Open source implementation of the [sourcetree](https://www.sourcetreeapp.com/) graph algorithm.

 Given a list of commits and their parents, return a structure that tells you exactly how to draw the git graph.
-The algorithm try to reproduce the "sourcetree" graph style.

 It takes a json: